What Is A Neuroscientist?

 When you pursue a neuroscience program at an institution like North Central College, you gain access to a state-of-the-art laboratory and the chance to learn from world-class instructors.
 If this field entices you, connect with North Central College today.

-Jacob Imm is the associate director of communication in the North Central College Office of Marketing and Communications.
-He has 12 years of collegiate communications experience and has worked with hundreds of college students.
+Jacob Imm is the associate director of communication in the North Central College Office of Institutional Communication.
+He has 13 years of collegiate communications experience and has worked with hundreds of college students.
 He has a bachelor’s degree from the University of Notre Dame and a master’s degree from Northern Illinois University.

 Sources: